rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 ## Data

-The data was retrieved from IPUMS USA, selecting samples from the ACS 5-Year datasets for **2015–2019** and **2020–2024**, restricted to **Los Angeles County, California**.
+The data retrieved from IPUMS USA, with samples selected from the ACS 5-Year datasets for **2015–2019** and **2020–2024**, restricted to **Los Angeles County, California**.
 For detailed information on variable selection and additional variables, please refer to the [Variable Selection Details](variable-selection-details.md) page.

 ### Renter Household & Unit Structure Criteria: